worepix/doc-chester/source/firmware/quick_start.rst

 Firmware Quick Start
 ####################

-You can easily edit or create your own custom firmware for BigClown Core Module on Windows, Linux or macOS.
+You can easily edit or create your own custom firmware for HARDWARIO Core Module on Windows, Linux or macOS.
 !!!!!!!TODO!!!!!!!!!!!!!!!!!

 .. note::

-    In the next chapters in Firmware group you can find more details for each step explained here. !!!TODO!!!!
+    In the :doc:`next chapters in Firmware group <basic_overview>` you can find more details for each step explained here.

 *******
 Windows
 *******

 #.
-Download and Install `VSCode IDE <https://code.visualstudio.com/>`_ first
+Download and Install `VSCode IDE <https://code.visualstudio.com/>`__ first
 #.
-Download and Install `HARDWARIO Toolchain <https://github.com/bigclownlabs/bch-toolchain-windows/releases>`_,  keep the default install options if in doubt (details)!!!!!!!!TODO!!!!!!!!!!!!!
+Download and Install `HARDWARIO Toolchain <https://github.com/hardwario/bch-toolchain-windows/releases>`_,  keep the default install options if in doubt (details)!!!!!!!!TODO!!!!!!!!!!!!!
 #.
 Create HARDWARIO folder where all your HARDWARIO projects will be located and right-click on that folder and choose Open with Toolchain????????
 #.
 Create a new project skeleton using bcf by typing ``bcf create my_project``
 #.
 Go to the new created folder by typing ``cd my_project``